openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 2. Model Optimizer search for all nodes in the graph with the attribute `op` equal to the specified value.
 3. Model Optimizer executes developer-defined function performing graph transformation for each instance of a matched node.
-Developer can override different functions in the base transformation class and the Model Optimizer works slightly differently.
+Developer can override different functions in the base transformation class and the Model Optimizer works
+differently:
    1. Override method `replace_sub_graph(self, graph, match)`.
 In this case Model Optimizer only executes the overridden function, pass the `graph` object and a dictionary with a single key `op` with the matched node as value.
 A developer is responsible for writing the transformation and connecting the newly created nodes to the rest of the graph.
    2. Override method `replace_op(self, graph, node)`.
-In this case Model Optimizer executes the overridden function, pass the `graph` object and a matched node as `node` parameter.
+In this case Model Optimizer executes the overridden function, pass the `graph` object and the matched node as `node` parameter.
 If the function returns an `id` of some node then the `Node` with this `id` is connected to the consumers of the matched node.
-Then the matched node is removed from the graph.
+After applying the transformation the matched node is removed from the graph.

 The `FrontReplacementOp` class provides a simpler mechanism to match a singe operation with specific value of `op` (write an attribute `op` in the class instead of defining a `pattern()` function) attribute and perform the